Hunting Rabbits with Weimaraners

 A human companion may see the rabbit movement faster than the dog, depending on the breed.
 Without proper training, however, the dog’s safety comes into question.

 Perhaps the most important of rabbit hunting tips is to ALWAYS watch for a clear shot—to keep your dog safe.

 New to hunting rabbits?
-Field Dressing and Butchering Rabbits, Squirrels, and Other Small Game gives step by step directions for field dressing and butchering small game, including rabbits.
+The Complete Guide to Hunting, Butchering and Cooking Wild Game gives step by step directions for field dressing and butchering small game, including rabbits.

 Now that you’ve seen my rabbit hunting tips, where would you like to go next?